Anouar-Derja/Anouar-Derja/README.md

 ## 🚀 About Me

-Junior full-stack developer focused on building real-world applications rather than only tutorials.
+Software Developer (Backend-Focused) focused on building real-world applications rather than only tutorials.

 I enjoy working on frontend logic and UI behavior, while also having solid backend and database foundations.